aljidy/grunt-config/README.md

 # grunt-config
-My Grunt &amp; Package.json Config so I don't have to repeatedly copy and past
+My Grunt &amp; Package.json Config so I don't have to repeatedly copy and paste